Master of Arts in African Studies

 Main Course Units

-The Master in African Studies focuses specifically on Central and Eastern Africa.
+The Master in African Studies focuses on Central and Eastern Africa but not without establishing connections with other parts of the continent, especially Western and Southern Africa.
 This area is studied from different academic subdisciplines in the three main mandatory course units: ‘Language, History and Identity in Central and Eastern Africa’, ‘Literature, Media and the Arts in Central and Eastern Africa’, and ‘Conflict and Society in Central and Eastern Africa’.

 Elective Course Units

 Students enjoy a great degree of freedom to shape their own curriculum by choosing course units from various subdisciplines, based on their individual research interests.
-They choose four course units from the following list: ‘Anthropology of Affect and Materiality', ‘Poverty, Development and Inequality in Modern African History’, ‘History and Theory of African Urbanism and Architecture’, ‘Bantu Corpus Linguistics and Lexicography’, ‘Comparative Bantu Grammar’, ‘Gender and Identity in African Literatures’, ‘Postcolonial Literature in English’, 'African Archaeology'.
-In addition, students choose an additional ten ECTS worth of course units either from the Africanist course units listed above, or from the university’s wider course catalogue, including courses on Swahili and Lingála, the two most important languages of central and eastern Africa.
+They choose four course units from the following list: ‘Anthropology of Affect and Materiality', Anthropology, Africa and the Anthropocene, ‘Poverty, Development and Inequality in Modern African History’, ‘History and Theory of African Urbanism’, ‘Bantu Corpus Linguistics and Lexicography’, ‘Comparative Bantu Grammar’, ‘Gender and Identity in African Literatures’, and 'African Archaeology'.
+In addition, students choose an additional ten ECTS worth of course units either from the Africanist course units listed above, or from the university’s wider course catalogue, including courses on Swahili and Lingála, the two most important languages of Central and Eastern Africa.

 Master's Dissertation